 Principals

 Dr Emma Cunliffe is a Professor in the Allard School of Law and served as the Director of Research and Policy for the joint Federal-Nova Scotia Mass Casualty Commission.
-She is the fourth Principal of Green College, fully taking over that role in July 2024 while remaining cross-appointed to the Faculty of Law.
+She is the fourth Principal of Green College.

 In her academic work, Dr Cunliffe studies how courts decide the facts of contested cases.
 She is particularly interested in expert evidence, the operation of implicit bias, and legal processes regarding gendered and racialized violence, particularly those regarding Indigenous people.
 Dr Cunliffe is a member of the evidence-based forensic initiative, which is based at the University of New South Wales (where she is a senior visiting fellow).
 Her 2011 monograph Murder, Medicine and Motherhood (Hart: Oxford, 2011) provided a comprehensive evaluation of the wrongful conviction of Australian mother Kathleen Folbigg.
 This book led to a review of Ms Folbigg’s case and eventually, contributed to her receiving a free pardon in June 2023.